ivdort/dl2-callibrated-lm/blogpost.md

 In practice, this can be tricky because one factoid can have different linguistic representations, i.e. different wording.
 In our experiments, we use embeddings instead of exact words to distinguish the truth value of a factoid, which partially alleviate the issue.
 However, sematic embeddings might not always capture finer nuances and subtleties, contextual dependencies and ambiguities.
 Different phrases or sentences might be close in the embedding space but could have critical differences in meaning that affect their truth value or relevance as factoids.
 This require further research to make more accurate measurements on the truth values of factoids, therefore more accurate measurements on hallucination.

 On the other hand, the paper seems to ignore the dimension of plausibility of hallucination completely.
 How to quantify plausibility is a research question on its own.
 Quantifying the plausibility of a sentence, especially in automated systems like language models, involves evaluating how likely a sentence is to be considered reasonable or believable within a given context, regardless of its factual accuracy.
 This is particularly challenging because plausibility can be subjective and context-dependent.
-In our experiment, we made an attempt to measure plausibility <span style="color: red;">how</span>.
+In our experiment, we made an attempt to measure plausibility by introducing assumptions regarding similarity scores.
 For future research, we may try techniques such as Semantic Coherence Analysis and Commonsense Reasoning Models to measure plausibility.
-This would also potential raise the need to modify or improve the theory on the lower bound of hallucination in the original paper, which did not take plausibility into consideration.
+This would also potentially raise the need to modify or improve the theory on the lower bound of hallucination in the original paper, which did not take plausibility into consideration.

 <!-- For future research, we may try different hallucination metric, such as FEWL metric proposed in [7]. -->